 - Improves hormone communication

 Fifth, take a couple of breaks before completing the meal.
 Sixth, make meals a social time.
-By eating slower, you give your hormones enough time to let you know when you are full, and you help your digestive system process your food for energy.

 Going to bed has many health and fitness benefits.
 Here are a few of them:

 - Improves hormones

 The first step to getting a good night’s sleep is to set a firm bedtime.
 Second, exercise and perform exciting activities early in the day.
 The exception to the rule is sex.
 Third, take a warm shower or bath leading up to sleep.